Is There a Dimmer Outlook Ahead for VEREIT Inc. (VER)?

-VEREIT Inc. (NYSE:VER) went up by 0.60% from its latest closing price compared to the recent 1-year high of $10.18.
-The company’s stock price has collected -0.74% of loss in the last five trading sessions.
+VEREIT Inc. (NYSE:VER) went down by -2.62% from its latest closing price compared to the recent 1-year high of $10.18.
+The company’s stock price has collected -5.25% of loss in the last five trading sessions.
 Press Release reported on 09/28/20 that VEREIT(R) Announces Third Quarter 2020 Quarterly Report Date and Provides September Rent Collection of 95%

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.